Did You Hear the News?

 But Amazon grew revenue at an astounding 148% clip during the most recent quarter, they say.
-Of course, the most recent quarter includes the Christmas shopping season when Amazon ships a lot of product, so that may be a bit misleading.
+Of course, the most recent quarter includes Christmas, so that may be a bit misleading.

-During the past year, Amazon has grown sales by 38% which is still impressive.
-At at the same time, it only produced a profit of $6.15 per share.
+During the past year, Amazon has grown sales by 38%, which is still impressive.
+But at the same time, it only produced a profit of $6.15 per share.